SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/linux-opentelemetry.md

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Linux-OpenTelemetry/Linux-Login-Status.png' alt="Linux - Login Status" />

-#### Filtering the Login Status dashboard

-Click the funnel icon in the upper left of the dashboard to display filtering options.
-You can filter the dashboard by any combination of `action`, `host.name`, `dest_user`, and `outcome`.

 ### Linux - Security Status

 See information about security on Linux hosts, including su, sudo attempts, new and existing user assignments, package operations, and system start events.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Linux-OpenTelemetry/Linux-Security-Status.png' alt="Linux - Security Status" />

-#### Filtering the Security Status dashboard

-Click the funnel icon in the upper left of the dashboard to display filtering options.
-You can filter the dashboard by any combination of `action`, `host.name`, `dest_user`, and `outcome`.